-As we know, there is a water vapour in air which may range from 0% to 4% of air volume..
+As we know, there is water vapor in the air that may range from 0% to 4% of air volume.

 The important characteristic of water vapor contained in the air is its pressure (elasticity).

 Saturation pressure is the maximum possible water vapor pressure at a given temperature.

 There is a chart describing the dependence of saturation pressure from temperature

 The main method of measuring the humidity at a positive temperature is the psychrometric method.
 Moisture determination is carried out based on two thermometers' readings with an accuracy of 0.1 degree Celsius.
 One thermometer measures the air temperature, and the second thermometer is wrapped in a damp cloth so that it shows its own temperature, which depends on the intensity of the evaporation of water from the surface.
 The less water vapor is in the air, the stronger the evaporation from the second thermometer's surface and the lower the readings.

 So, such a system of two thermometers is called a psychrometer.

 According the difference of temperature readings the current pressure of water vapor in the air is determined by the formula: